-The Mauritius Sub Board consists of four directors, one of whom is the Executive Vice Chairman of the Company, and two of whom are residents of the Republic of Mauritius (including the Managing Director, South Africa and Mauritius).
-The SA Sub Board consists of five directors, three of whom are the Executive Vice Chairman and Chief Financial Officer of the Company and Managing Director, South Africa and Mauritius, and two of whom are residents of South Africa.
+The Mauritius Sub Board consists of three directors, one of whom is the Chief Financial Officer of the Manager, and two of whom are residents of the Republic of Mauritius (including the Managing Director, South Africa and Mauritius).
+The SA Sub Board consists of three directors: the Chief Financial Officer of the Manager, the Managing Director, South Africa and Mauritius and one other whom is a resident of South Africa.
 As direct wholly-owned subsidiaries of the Company, the Company will appoint the Mauritius Sub Board and the SA Sub Board from time to time.
-For a description of the Mauritius Sub Board and the SA Sub Board and the SA Sub and SA Sub" below.
+For a description of the Mauritius Sub Board and the SA Sub Board, see "Directors of Mauritius Sub and SA Sub" below.

 As part of the Mauritius Sub Board's and the SA Sub Board's fulfillment of their respective fiduciary obligations, the directors of each of Mauritius Sub and SA Sub (the "Sub Directors") will meet regularly with the Portfolio Advisor and its sub-advisors, including the Manager.
-In addition, the Mauritius Sub Board and SA Sub Board have each approved a memorandum containing specific details with respect to the policies, procedures and controls to be put in place for the approval, monitoring, risk management and disposition of African Investments implemented by Mauritius Sub or SA Sub, as applicable.
+In addition, the Mauritius Sub Board and SA Sub Board have each approved a memorandum containing specific details with respect to the policies, procedures and controls to be put in place for the approval, monitoring, risk management and disposition of Portfolio Investments implemented by Mauritius Sub or SA Sub, as applicable.